anh-nn01/Satellite-Imagery-to-Map-Translation-using-Pix2Pix-GAN-framework/README.md

 We simply combine GAN loss and L1 Loss to have the final Loss for the entire algorithm.

 # Results
-* The image patch with 24 images below shows the results of the Sat2Map Generator.<br>
+* The image patch with 24 samples below shows the results of the Sat2Map Generator.<br>
 * Satellite imagery (input):<br>
 <img src="Visualization/6.png"><br>
 * Map Representation (output): <br>